-Emerging technologies raise novel ethical challenges or, in some cases, make ethical utopias or dystopias the stuff of reality.
-But they also provide a new context for thinking about traditional philosophical and ethical problems while increasing the urgency with which we must grapple with these problems.
+Emerging technologies raise novel ethical challenges, but also provide a new context for thinking about traditional philosophical and ethical problems.